remotely-save/remotely-save/README.md

 ### webdav

-- **webdav support is buggy (as of now, 20211122) and considered experimental, so it's hidden by default.** Highly recommend to use the more stable s3.
+- **webdav support is considered experimental.**
-- If you decide to give it a try, open settings, and click "Choose service" area five times, then a Notice should show up.
-Close and open settings again then you will be able to select webdav.
+- Currently only supports BASIC authorization method.
-- Currently webdav server should enable CORS for requests, because of technical limitations of mobile.
+- Currently webdav server has to be enabled CORS for requests from `app://obsidian.md` and `capacitor://localhost` and `http://localhost`, **AND** all webdav HTTP methods and webdav headers, because of technical limitations of mobile.
+  - Popular software NextCloud and OwnCloud do **NOT** enable CORS by default.
+If you are using any of them, you should find a way to enable CORS before using this plugin.
+  - The plugin is tested successfully under python package [`wsgidav` (version 4.0)](https://github.com/mar10/wsgidav).
+See [this issue](https://github.com/mar10/wsgidav/issues/239) for details.